keks24/raspberry-pi-luks/README.md

 ```

 The result differs slightly from the output of `parted`, since the unit is in `Gibibyte (base 2)` and not `Gigabyte (base 10)`.

+### Changing the UUID of the root partition
+Please refer to [Changing the UUID of the root partition](#changing-the-uuid-of-the-root-partition-1) below for further instructions.

 # Encrypting the root partition manually
 ## Prerequisites